 (b) an illegitimate person shall be treated as the legitimate child of his parents.

-(3) In this section, “adopted person” means a person who is legally adopted whether in the State or elsewhere, and whether before or after the coming into operation of this Act.
+(3) In this section, adopted person means a person who is legally adopted whether in the State or elsewhere, and whether before or after the coming into operation of this Act.

 (4) For the purposes of this Act, a child of the deceased person born alive after the death of that person shall be treated as having been born before the death of the deceased person.